 Just like other emergency services, we put our back into our job every single day.

 And just as you’d expect, when other emergency services are behind us, our service is enhanced tenfold.
-We work hard at maintaining strong relations with partners such as Police Scotland, Scotland Fire and Rescue Service and St John In Scotland so that together, we can provide the very best rescue service to Tayside.
+We work hard at maintaining strong relations with partners such as Police Scotland and St John In Scotland so that together, we can provide the very best rescue service to Tayside.

 Over the years Tayside Mountain Rescue has worked hard to establish strong connections with a number of key organisations who support the work of the team by providing a range of resources that enhance our operational effectiveness.
 The connections we have formed have set a benchmark for others and clearly evidence our commitment to work in partnership with other organisations to provide the best possible service to those who call on us.